-2021 ACA Reporting
+2022 ACA Reporting

-November 2021
+November 2022

 The reporting requirements under the Affordable Care Act (ACA) have been in effect since 2015.
-Many employers, mainly large employers, are already familiar with the rules.
+Many employers are already familiar with the rules.
 However, some employers, particularly those that have grown in size, may lack clarity regarding their reporting obligations under the law.
-As the deadlines for 2021 ACA reporting roll near, it is important to review the basics of reporting, including any changes that may be applicable for the 2021 reporting year.
+As the deadlines for the 2022 ACA reporting roll near, it is important to review the basics of reporting, including any changes that may be applicable for the 2022 reporting year.